The Truth About Harmful Fragrances in Skincare Products

 Fortunately, we’re here to help.
 Continue reading to learn more about choosing the right fragrance-free skincare products and avoiding fragrances.

-How do I avoid fragrance in skincare products?
+How do I avoid fragrances in skincare products?

-If you want to avoid fragrance in skincare products, look for products labeled fragrance-free.
+If you want to avoid fragrances in skincare products, look for products labeled fragrance-free.
 However, keep in mind that a product labeled fragrance-free or unscented cannot be relied on to be completely fragrance-free.

 Confused?
 Because terms like “fragrance-free” and “unscented” are unregulated and can be used freely, marketers are very creative in using these terms.
-Unfortunately, few people realize that “fragrance-free” and “unscented” don’t mean the same thing, and you can’t rely on either to be completely perfume-free.
+But, unfortunately, few people realize that “fragrance-free” and “unscented” don’t mean the same thing, and you can’t rely on either to be completely perfume-free.

 Even more confused?
 Lucky for you, we’ve got it down and are ready to tell you about sensitive and hypoallergenic products and guide you on how to live life fragrance-free.
 To get you started, here are the basic terms you need to familiarize yourself with.